public interface BeanFactory

 creates.
 Then it is not necessary to specify a bean class in the bean

-data- the bean declaration object containing all data about the bean to be created
+bcc- the context object for the bean to be created

-Exception- if an error occurs (the helper classes for creating beans will catch this unspecific exception and wrap it in a configuration exception)
+Exception- if an error occurs (the helper classes for creating beans will catch this generic exception and wrap it in a configuration exception)